 If you make this recipe over the holidays we would love to see so don’t forget to tag us and share on social media #thecommunalfeast @thecommunalfeast

-1. Preheat oven to 400 degrees F. Place cubed squash and purple potatoes on a rimmed baking sheet.
+1. Preheat oven to 425 degrees F. Place the squash halves skin side down on a rimmed baking sheet.

-2. Drizzle with 1 tablespoon olive oil and sprinkle with salt and pepper, a couple sprigs of fresh thyme and 5-6 pieces of sage spread-out over the squash.
-Bake for 35 minutes until brown and fork tender.
+2. Drizzle with 1-2 tablespoons of olive oil, sprinkle with salt and pepper, cayenne pepper and ground chilli.
+Bake for 45 minutes to an hour until brown and fork tender.

 10. Bake for 8-10 minutes.
 Finish with fresh cracked black pepper, red pepper flakes, green onions and drizzle of honey.